-After peer grading is over for an assignment, each hand-in receives a "Hand-in score".
-This score is between 0% and 100% depending on how well the peers evaluated the hand-in.
-To get hand-in scores, the evaluation rubric needs to have at least one evaluation criteria that is either Yes/No or Scale.
+After peer grading is over for an assignment, each submission receives a "Submission score".
+This score is between 0% and 100% depending on how well the peers evaluated the submission.
+To get submission scores, the feedback rubric needs to have at least one evaluation criteria that is either Yes/No or Scale.

-The way the total hand-in score is calculated for a hand-in is by averaging the scores from each of the peers.
-The score from an individual peer evaluating a hand-in is obtained by averaging over the criteria in the evaluation rubric.
+The way the total submission score is calculated for a submission is by averaging the scores from each of the peers.
+The score from an individual peer evaluating a submission is obtained by averaging over the criteria in the feedback rubric.

 The numerical score for each criteria is normalised to be between 0% and 100%, where 0% is given for the worst possible answer, and 100% for the best possible answer.
 As an example, in a Scale-question with 5 levels, the different answers will count 0%, 25%, 50%, 75%, 100%.